Local hero: BMW’s first Asian head for Apac sales wants to foster more talent from the region

-BMW’s first Asian head for Apac sales wants to foster more talent from the region
+BMW’s first Asian head for Asia-Pacific sales wants to foster more talent from region

-Ritu Chandy says that staying agile is a key advantage for the German carmaker
+Ritu Chandy says staying agile is a key advantage for the German carmaker

 - Ritu Chandy began her career at BMW Australia as an intern in 1998, while completing her degree.
 PHOTO: BMW